 In Re:

-BROOKE CORPORATION, et. al., CASE NO. 08-22786 (jointly administered)
+BROOKE CORPORATION, et. al., CASE NO. 08-22786

-DEBTORS.
-CHAPTER 7
+DEBTORS. (jointly administered) CHAPTER 7

-ALBERT A. RIEDERER, Chapter 7 Trustee of Brooke Corporation, Brooke Capital Corporation, and Brooke
+ALBERT A. RIEDERER, Chapter 7 Trustee of Brooke Corporation, Brooke Capital Corporation, and Brook Investments, Inc.,

-Investments, Inc.,

 PLAINTIFF,

 v.
 ADV.
 NO. 10-06246

 Kutak Rock, LLP, et. al.,

 DEFENDANTS.

-REPORT AND RECOMMENDATION TO THE DISTRICT COURT ON KUTAK ROCK, LLP'S MOTION TO WITHDRAW REFERENCE
+REPORT AND RECOMMENDATION TO THE DISTRICT COURT ON BRYAN C. WHIPPLE, CHAD S. MAXWELL, DANE DEVLIN, AND KYLE GARST'S MOTION TO WITHDRAW REFERENCE

+This adversary proceeding is before the Court on Defendants Bryan C. Whipple, Chad S. Maxwell, Dane Devlin, and Kyle Garst's ("Defendants") motion to withdraw reference of the claims against Defendants and to transfer those claims to the District Court, based upon Defendants' asserted right to jury trial.
 Pursuant to Local Rule 83.8.6, the Court makes the following recommendation that a decision on when to withdraw reference and whether the withdrawal should be as to all defendants, or just those defendants moving to withdraw reference, be deferred until after this Court has sua sponte supplemented this recommendation.